 TRANSFORM Sixth Run

-Successful candidates are expected to have at least two years of experience in social protection, motivation, and an availability of at least 5 hours/week to successfully complete the e-course.
-Priority will be given for practitioners from Africa.
+Successful candidates were expected to have at least two years of experience in social protection, motivation, and an availability of at least 5 hours/week to successfully complete the e-course.
+Priority was given for practitioners from Africa.

-The sixth run of the TRANSFORM online course is provisionally scheduled to start in August 2020.
-Click here to apply.
+The sixth run of the TRANSFORM online course was provisionally scheduled to start in August 2020.

 The “Leadership & Transformation Curriculum on Building and Managing Social Protection Floors in Africa” (TRANSFORM) was developed through a collaboration between African social protection experts and Africa-based experts of UN-agencies ILO, UNICEF and UNDP, and delivered in partnership with socialprotection.org.
 It was developed with support of the European Union Social Protection Systems Programme (EU-SPS), particularly the Government of Finland, and was further co-financed by Irish Aid.

 African regional trainers who have the competences and the motivation to contribute to the further development of the TRANSFORM Social Protection Learning Package and its delivery in the region can be trained into Master Trainers and be involved in delivering capacity strengthening across the continent.
 It is envisaged that the trainers will form part of a TRANSFORM community, bringing delivery to countries in the region on national and regional level and at the same time be part of developing TRANSFORM further.

 TRANSFORM was originally developed for face-to-face training and is currently being utilised and adapted for capacity building in several countries in Africa and beyond.
 An e-learning version of the TRANSFORM package is now also available.
 The objective of TRANSFORM is to build the critical thinking and capacities of policymakers and practitioners at national and decentralised levels to improve the design, governance and administration of social protection systems, besides bringing sustainable transformation in the governance and administration of social protection floors.